paulo-bettencourt/paulo-bettencourt/README.md

 - ⚡ Fun fact: ...
 -->

-I was born in the same year George Orwell's "1984" was published, a book that imagined an apocalyptic society.
+I was born in the same year that George Orwell's '1984' was set in, a book that imagined an apocalyptic society.
 Throughout my life, I've had a tendency towards suffering which led me down three distinct paths: a do-it-yourself musical career in punk rock, a passion for Russian literature, and a desire to program.

 Despite studying journalism, I came to realize that it was not the career for me.
 I spent some time traveling around the world, searching for something that would fulfill my dreams and passions.
 In 2020, I discovered <Academia de Código\_>, which changed my life.
 I made the adventurous decision to leave South America, where I had lived for six years, and return to my Azorean motherland to become a Junior Full Stack Developer.